Introduction to Health Services Research : A Self-Study Course

 Is the thesaurus helpful in providing additional terms you could use for searching for this topic?
 Why do you think Keywords were added to the database?
 Do they help or detract from the record?

 Can you contact the PI of a project to follow up with questions?

-After having examined the CRISP database, how useful is/would be the CRISP database in providing research information to your clientele?
+After having examined the RePORT database, how useful is/would be the RePORT database in providing research information to your clientele?
 To yourself if you are a researcher?

-Are there any differences between HSRProj and CRISP?
+Are there any differences between HSRProj and RePORT?
 What are they?